hacks-guide/Guide_Wii/docs/wii-backups.md

     ![](/images/desktop-apps/WBM/loadwbf.png)

-1. Select the directory where your game ISO is at.
+1. Select the folder where your game ISO is located.

     ![](/images/desktop-apps/WBM/opendirectorywbf.png)